CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-1.md

 interactivity: 'column1, column2'
 {% endhighlight %}

 In summation, the viz.json is CartoDB.js's conduit to the data, queries, basemaps, styles, etc. that you set when you created a visualization with the data you uploaded into your CartoDB account.
-Now that we've thoroughly met with our viz.json, let's look at the two most important JavaScript methods that ineract with it.
+Now that we've thoroughly met with our viz.json, let's look at the two most important JavaScript methods that interact with it.

 Check out the documentation for viz.json [here](https://github.com/CartoDB/cartodb.js/blob/develop/doc/vizjson_format.md).